davmarksman/qmk_firmware/zresearch.md

 -   Very few keys move
 -   ASD with thumb key E mod
--   H is on weak right pinky
+-   A is unchanged on weak pinky
 -   Semicolon finger movement is not ideal painful (qwerty P)

 http://normanlayout.info/about